Smooth varieties up to A^1-homotopy and algebraic h-cobordisms: Connectedness in -homotopy theory

 Since $X$ and $Y$ are both proper, to show this function $X(L)/\smallsim \to Y(L)/\smallsim$ is injective, it suffices to prove the following fact.
 Given $y, y' \in Y(L)$, a morphism $h: \pone_L \to Y$ joining $y$ and $y'$, and lifts $x,x' \in X(L)$ such that $f(x) = y$ and $f(x') = y'$, the points $x$ and $x'$ are $\aone$-equivalent $L$-points.
 By the surjectivity statement of the previous paragraph, the $L(t)$-point of $Y$ determined by $h$ lifts to an $L(t)$ point of $X$.
 Since $X$ is proper, this $L(t)$ point determines a morphism $\pone_L \to X$ lifting $h$. \end{proof}

-Recall that a $k$-variety $X$ is {\em strongly rationally connected} if any $k$-point can be joined to a generic $k$-point by a {\em proper} rational curve ({\em cf.} \cite[Definition 14]{HassettTschinkel}).
-The next result follows immediately from the definitions together with Corollary \ref{cor:sectionsoverfields}.
+If $k$ is a field, and $k^s$ is a separable closure of $k$, recall that a $k$-variety $X$ is {\em strongly rationally connected} if any $k^s$-point can be joined to a generic $k^s$-point by a {\em proper} rational curve ({\em cf.} \cite[Definition 14]{HassettTschinkel}).
+The next result follows from the definitions together with Corollary \ref{cor:sectionsoverfields}, and the fact that strong rational connectedness for a smooth proper $k$-variety is invariant under separably closed extensions (see \cite{Kollar} Theorem IV.3.9).

 \begin{thm} Suppose $k$ is a perfect field.
 If $X$ is a strongly rationally connected smooth proper $k$-variety, then $X$ is weakly $\aone$-connected. \end{thm}

 \begin{cor} If $k$ is a perfect field and $X$ is a separably rationally connected smooth proper $k$-variety, then $X$ is weakly $\aone$-connected. \end{cor}